anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.2.3"></a>
 ### 1.2.3 Operational and Administrative Terminology

-- **Tenant**: Represents an independently manageable pool of virtual compute, storage and network resources.
+- **Tenant**: Tenants represent an independently manageable logical pool of compute, storage and network resources abstracted from physical hardware.
 - **Tenant (Internal) Networks**: Virtual networks that are internal to tenant instances.
 - **External Network**: External networks provide network connectivity for an NFVI tenant to resources outside of the tenant space.
 - **Quota**: An imposed upper limit on specific types of resources, usually used to prevent excessive resource consumption in the **VIM** by a given consumer (tenant).